 The lines of the Stave and Clefs look a lot more daunting than they really are.
-They are just a way to express whether the notes are high or low or in the middle.
+In fact, they’re just a way to express whether the notes are high or low or in the middle.
 They are of course part of the language of music.
 At first it seems foreign – but once they are familiar you just accept them as quite normal.

 Easy Music Theory : The Grand Stave

-The best way to understand how written music relates to how the notes actually sound is at the piano or keyboard.
-Find and identify the notes using the printable below (click the image to download, or click here).
+The best way to understand how written music relates to how the notes actually sound is at a piano or keyboard.
+Find and identify the notes using the printable below ( click here to download).
 Each line and space relates to a note on the keyboard.
 One step (semitone) up or down on the Stave is one step up or down on the keyboard.

 Music Note Mnemonic